 State Farm is the largest home insurance company in the U.S. by market share, with $19.7 billion in direct premiums written, and is a popular provider in Nebraska.
 State Farm’s home insurance coverage is pretty basic, but the company offers helpful online tools and resources, which is ideal for first-time home insurance buyers.
 The company also has a network of agents across the state to serve customers who like to handle their insurance needs in person.
 Nebraska homeowners can take advantage of discounts for having a home security system, reinforced roof and bundling your home and auto insurance policies.

 How much is homeowners insurance in Nebraska?

-Keep in mind that if your home is damaged by a natural disaster, like a tornado, your home insurance policy’s hazard insurance will cover structural repairs, assuming there is no flood damage.
+Keep in mind that if your home is damaged or destroyed by a natural disaster, like a tornado, your home insurance policy’s hazard insurance will cover structural repairs, assuming there is no flood damage.
 The rest of your insurance policy will help you replace personal items.